Existence of generalized Busemann functions and Gibbs measures for random walks in random potentials

-In this interpretation, the infinite volume polymer measures discussed above are the Markov processes generated by Doob $h$-transforms of the RWRE with respect to this harmonic $h$.
+In this interpretation, the infinite volume polymer measures discussed in Informal Theorem \ref{ithm:Gibbs} are the Markov processes generated by Doob $h$-transforms of the RWRE with respect to this harmonic $h$.
 Through this connection, it is our hope that the study of the objects constructed in this work may shed some light on the long-open questions concerning zero-one laws for RWRE models previously studied in \cite{Kal-81,Ras-05,Zer-Mer-01,Zer-07,Slo-21-,Tou-15}.

 As mentioned in the opening paragraph of this manuscript, many other connections are present in related settings.
 Next, we briefly comment on two of these connections.
 Generalized Busemann functions have been shown in \cite{Jan-Ras-20-jsp} to be equivalent to translation invariant stationary distributions for directed polymer models (in the sense that a realization of one induces a realization of the other).
 See also \cite{Jan-Ras-Sep-22-1F1S-}.
 These translation-invariant stationary distributions play a prominent role in the KPZ scaling theory, which predicts the values of the non-universal constants needed to center and scale to see the universal distributions in the KPZ class \cite{Kru-Mea-Hal-92,Spo-14}.